Calendar of Events

 28 – Saturday

-10a Equality Machine Discussion.
-We will be reading The Equality Machine: Harnessing Digital Technology for a Brighter, More Inclusive Future by Orly Lobel, 20 to 40 pages per week.
+10a How You Say It Discussion.
+We will be reading How You Say It: Why We Judge Others by the Way They Talk – and the Costs of This Hidden Bias by Katherine D. Kinzler, one chapter per week.
 Come to the discussion with your questions and observations.
+This is pretty low-key, expect to learn something and to have fun.
 Join us for one, a few, or all chapters.
-This week we’re reading Chapter 2: Behind the Hiring Curtain and Chapter 3: Knowing Your Worth.
+This week we’re reading Chapter 6: On the Basis of Speech.
 This is a Zoom event.
 The login details are listed on Meetup.
 Hosted by Pia Smith.
 PC (RSE Sa)

 7p East Bay Game Night.
 Join us for fun and games in the East Bay!
 We’re playing word games, card games, board games, all kinds of fast-action social games (not long strategy games).
 Choose from my shelves of games or bring your own fast-action social games.
 Please also bring a snack to share.
 The fun is in Oakland near Piedmont Ave. and Pleasant Valley Ave.
 No RSVP needed; just show up at 7p (when I unlock the door) or later.
 We have about 20 people every month, most of whom do not RSVP.
 For more information or directions, contact Alan at alan.winson/a/t/gmail.com or (510) 653-2685 (voice only).
 Please pull forward to park four cars in my driveway.
 Free street parking is available in the neighborhood; don’t give up!
 SUPER-SPREADER EVENT NOTICE: If you haven’t kept up your vaccinations, or don’t feel well or may have COVID, a cold, or anything else contagious, please stay home and join us next month!
 PC, NMPCW, NS, WCP (RSE last Sa)